-Scotia Rewards has a maximum value of 1 cent per point so you might be asking why the program ranks in the top 3?
+Scene+ has a maximum value of 1 cent per point, so you might be asking why the program ranks in the top three?
 Well, it really comes down to the flexibility of earning and redeeming your points.
 Scene+ recently became an earn and redeem partner at Empire-owned grocery stores.
 In addition, when booking travel, you can use the Scotiabank travel portal, or you can just pay for any travel purchase with your Scotiabank credit card (that earns Scotia Rewards) and then claim your points after.
 Having the option of redeeming points at full value when booking on your own is the reason I rank Scotia Rewards above TD Rewards.

 Despite the value of your points being topped at 1 cent each, I rank Scotia Rewards above CIBC Rewards they have a better line-up of Scotiabank credit cards.
 There are two Scotiabank credit cards that earn Scotia Rewards points that I consider some of the best travel credit cards in Canada.
 The Scotiabank Passport Visa Infinite is a great no foreign transaction fee credit card and has a good earn rate of 2 points per dollar spent on grocery, dining, entertainment, and transit purchases.
 The Scotiabank Gold American Express card is also a top tier travel credit card since it has no foreign transaction fees and a great earning rate of 5 points per dollar spent on grocery, dining, and entertainment purchases.

-Of all the big banks in Canada, RBC Rewards easily outranks all other programs.
+Of all the big banks in Canada, Avion Rewards easily outranks all other programs.
 What puts them near the top is that RBC Rewards is a very flexible program with many transfer partners and redemption options.